gradiuscypher/programming_getting_started/part0/README.md

 This document is only the start.
 After reading this, we'll go step by step solving some problems and providing examples along the way.
 Every step will be a building block to help you start solving your own problems with code.

-# Part 0: Getting Started
+# Part 0: Programming Introduction
 ## How to pick a programming language - Right tool for the job
 Rather than suggest a language or two without providing any reasoning, I'd like to give a few ways to determine what the right language for the job might be.